 - Click on the STUDENTS tab

 - Under FINANCIAL INFORMAITON, click on HEALTH INSURANCE WAIVER

 - Complete the Waiver Form (See waiver form to determine eligibility)

 For waiver details and deadlines go to Health Insurance Requirements.

-What is the Hope & Lifetime 1098T tax credit?
+What is the American Opportunity Credit & the Lifetime Learning tax credit?

-Under the Federal Taxpayer Relief Act of 1997, taxpayers may be able to take advantage of The Hope Scholarship Tax Credit Program and/or The Lifetime Learning Credit Program on their Federal Income tax return.
+Under the Federal Taxpayer Relief Act of 1997, taxpayers may be able to take advantage of the American Opportunity Credit and/or the Lifetime Learning Credit on their Federal Income tax return.
 The program has been designed by Congress to offer tax credits for qualified tuition and fee payments.
-Additional information can be found on web page http://www.irs.gov/faqs/content/0,,id=200041,00.html or by calling 1-800-4FED-AID.
-The IRS also provides information in IRS Publication 970 - Tax Benefits for Higher Education and on the IRS information telephone line 1-800-829-1040.
+Additional information can be found on http://www.irs.gov/ or by calling 1-800-4FED-AID.
+The IRS also provides information in IRS Publication 970 - Tax Benefits for Education and on the IRS information telephone line 1-800-829-1040.

 Springfield Technical Community College is required by law to furnish every student, with billable credits, with a 1098T form by January 31 of each year.